samjones00/docs/docs/_documentation/Caching.md

 title: Caching Providers
 ---

-As caching is an essential technology in the development of high-performance web services, Service Stack has a number of different caching options available that each share the same
+As caching is an essential technology in the development of high-performance web services, ServiceStack has a number of different caching options available that each share the same
 [common client interface (ICacheClient)](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Caching/ICacheClient.cs) for the following cache providers: